WATCH-MEAN-GIRLS-Free-Online/.github/profile/README.md

 This highly anticipated installment in the franchise is packed with thrilling action and adventure, promising to captivate audiences and leave them craving for more.
 Captivate audiences and leave them craving for more.
-The No. 1 film this weekend is expected to be Warner Bros./DC’s “Aquaman 2,” a sequel to James Wan’s $1.15 billion superhero hit released back in 2018.
-“Aquaman” earned an opening weekend of $67 million five years ago and reached $100 million in domestic grosses after Christmas Day two days later.
+The No. 1 film this weekend is expected to be Warner Bros./DCâ€™s â€œAquaman 2,â€ a sequel to James Wanâ€™s $1.15 billion superhero hit released back in 2018. â€œAquamanâ€ earned an opening weekend of $67 million five years ago and reached $100 million in domestic grosses after Christmas Day two days later.
 Overseas is much better for Aquaman 2, with a 73-market launch looking to deliver